rpaliguid/studio/README.md

 # Nascad

-A 3d modelling and simulation tool to help students and educator t
+A 3d modelling and simulation tool to help students and educator